openvinotoolkit/openvino/src/plugins/intel_gpu/docs/gpu_debug_utils.md

 ${layer_name_with_underscores}_${src/dst}_${port_id}.txt
 ```

-Each file contains a single buffer in common planar format (`bfyx`, `bfzyx` or `bfwzyx`), where each value is stored on a separate line.
+Each file contains a single buffer in a common planar format (`bfyx`, `bfzyx`, or `bfwzyx`), where each value is stored on a separate line.
 The first line in the file contains a buffer description, for example:
 ```
 shape: [b:1, f:1280, x:1, y:1, z:1, w:1, g:1] (count: 1280, original format: b_fs_yx_fsv16)
 ```